dinphil/code-weekend/Markdown/Code Weekend.md

 [Sign up here!](http://goo.gl/forms/hXb2IVeMM9)

 Code Weekend is scheduled for *January 24th and 25th, 2015* and will comprise of four workshops to help participants build their very own webapp.
 Participants are expected to have very minimal coding experience as we will be carefully explaining everything we do as we go.
 This should be extremely helpful to first time hackers (a fun term we use for people that build things!) especially with [PennApps](http://pennapps.com "PennApps Winter 2015") scheduled for the weekend before.
-If you haven't already, [sign up here](https://my.pennapps.com/register_penn "PennApps Registration") for PennApps, it's a great way to jump in the deep end and expose yourself to the incredible world of building things (but actually they're doing great stuff for first-time hackers as well).
+If you haven't already, [sign up here](https://my.pennapps.com/register_penn "PennApps Registration") for PennApps, it's a great way to jump in the deep end and expose yourself to the incredible world of building things (and actually they're doing great stuff for first-time hackers as well).

 > These workshops have been organized by the Dining Philosophers, PennApps and many talented individuals.
 Student mentors will be around to help participants as we go through these highly interactive, live-coding based workshops.